 Enter God (Morgan Freeman

-who wants Evan to sign a bill that would allow development of park land, and he is even more displeased when Evan starts dressing like a hermit and leading animals around two by two.
+who wants Evan to sign a bill that would allow the development of parkland, and he is even more displeased when Evan starts dressing like a hermit and leading animals around two by two.

 This leads to one of the biggest leaps of faith the movie expects you to make as more and more animals arrive to help build the ark or just hang around making Evan’s life more complicated.
 If one can buy that God is “magically” making lions, tigers, and bears show up in a fashionable suburb outside of Washington they may find it harder to swallow the lack of repercussions.
 One newsman (played by old Daily Show